 In 2016, the NCFCA renamed its Tar Heel award, which honors a film or performer with a special connection to North Carolina, in honor of the late Xpress film critic Ken Hanke.
 The winners of the 2019 Ken Hanke Memorial Tar Heel Award are Manteo native Tyler Nilson and his writing/directing partner Michael Schwartz for The Peanut Butter Falcon, which is set on the Outer Banks.
 Other nominees were the Durham-set Best of Enemies; former University of North Carolina School of the Arts student Jonathan Majors for his work in The Last Black Man in San Francisco; and Asheville-based filmmaker Joshua Overbay for his narrative feature Luke & Jo. ncfilmcritics.org

-• AVLFilm.com‘s next monthly Asheville Filmmaker Mixer, co-hosted by Cat Fly Film Fest, takes place Monday, Jan.
-20, 6-8 p.m., at The Asheville Studio, 12 Old Charlotte Highway, Suite 75.
-The guest speakers will be local filmmaker Paul Bonesteel, who will speak about his experiences making documentaries.
+• AVLFilm.com‘s next monthly Asheville Filmmaker Mixer, co-hosted by The Asheville Studio, 12 Old Charlotte Highway, Suite 75, takes place Monday, Jan.
+20, 6-8 p.m.
+The guest speaker will be local filmmaker Paul Bonesteel, who will discuss his experiences making documentaries.

 The gathering seeks to provide an opportunity for filmmakers and media artists in the Asheville area to network and meet one another.
 Attendees are invited to bring their own beverages.
 Post-event mingling will continue next door at Highland Brewing Co.
 Free to attend. avl.mx/6uh